Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 5. User experience

-A deterministic criterion: the easier it is to enter data, the higher the reporting quality.
+A decisive criterion: the easier it is to enter data, the higher the reporting quality.

 6. Total cost

-Not just licenses—implementation, maintenance, internal hours, and external verification providers.
+Not just licences: implementation, maintenance, internal hours and external verification providers.

 Which is the best ESG management software?

-Choosing the best ESG software depends on an organization’s maturity level, the scope of data it needs to report, and its ability to integrate environmental, social, and governance metrics into a single traceable system.
+Choosing the best ESG software depends on an organisation's maturity level, the scope of data it needs to report and its ability to integrate environmental, social and governance metrics into a single traceable system.

-In a context shaped by the CSRD and investor pressure for transparency, the most effective tools combine methodological rigor, data automation, and instant generation of audit-ready reports.
+In a context shaped by the CSRD and investor pressure for transparency, the most effective tools combine methodological rigour, data automation and instant generation of audit-ready reports.

 Based on these criteria, Manglai stands out as the most complete option, followed by several international solutions that cover specific needs depending on sector and reporting complexity, as we will see below.